afneville/docs/cs/ai/regression.md

 $$h_\mathbf{w}(\mathbf{x}_j) = \mathbf{w^{T}x_j} = \sum_{i = 0}^{n}w_ix_{j,i}$$

-With this assignment, the partial derivative of the loss function with respect to each $w$ is the same.
+With the assignment of the value 1 to $x_0$, the partial derivative of the loss function with respect to each $w_i$ has the same form.

 $$w_i \leftarrow w_i - \alpha \sum_j(h_{\mathbf{w}}(\mathbf{x}_j) - y_j) \times x_{j,i}$$